-While boring food – hay and some pellets – are the basis of rabbits’ daily diet, these animals will also enjoy some variety and challenge.
-Providing food enrichment for rabbits is not difficult.
+While boring food – hay and some pellets – are the basis of rabbits’ daily diet, these animals also need a daily dose of greens and herbs.
+They not only provide necessary vitamins and microelements but also enrichment.
+If you combine the variety with some challenge, you can improve your rabbits’ well-being.
+Providing such food enrichment for rabbits is not difficult.

 Just a bit of extras

 In spring and summer, enriching their diet is especially simple.
-You don’t need to buy anything, a couple of leaves or fruits from a garden or a meadow are nice daily additions.
-Think for example, of leaves and fruits of raspberry, strawberry or blueberry.
-You rabbits will also enjoy some common weeds: leaves and flowers of dandelions, ground elder leaves, plantains or dried stinging nettles.
-If you don’t have access to a garden or a meadow, use some herbs, like basil, parsley leaves, mint or coriander.
+A couple of leaves or fruits from a garden or a pesticide-free meadow are nice daily additions.
+Think, for example, of leaves and fruits of raspberry, strawberry or blackberry.
+You rabbits will also enjoy some common weeds: leaves, flowers and roots of dandelions, ground elder leaves, plantains or dried stinging nettles.
+If you don’t have access to a garden or a meadow, use some herbs or vegetables, like basil, parsley leaves, mint, coriander, chicory, fennel or spinach.

-A daily handful or two of freshly cut grass (by hand, not by mowing machine) it’s also a nice addition to rabbits’ diet.
+A daily handful or two of freshly cut grass (by hand, not by mowing machine) is also a nice addition to rabbits’ diet.
 Like hay, it’s good for keeping their teeth short and their digestive system healthy.
+And it has the same positive effect on their mental well-being.

 Just a bit of challenge